manavendradesai/QCar/README.md

 # QCar
-Learning and implementing robotics on a QCar.
+Learning to build a perception-planning-control robotics stack on an F1TENTH QCar.